section-engineering-education/engineering-education/content/articles/mock-a-datasource-for-react-using-json-server/index.md

 - Style the application
 - Install JSON Server in the machine
 - Set up the JSON Server as a mock database server
-- Configure the JSON Server datasource in the project
+- Configure the JSON Server data source in the project
 - Run the application

 ### Learn briefs on the JSON Server package

 JSON Server can allow almost all back-end requests and responses.
 They can be accessed via the GET, POST, PUT, PATCH and DELETE methods.
-It allows use of routes to access data items stored in the Mock database file(its in JSON format).
-This may include examples such as `GET    /posts`, `PUT    /posts/1`, or `DELETE /posts/1` among others.
+It allows routes to access data items stored in the Mock database file(it's in JSON format).
+This may include examples such as `GET    /posts`, `PUT    /posts/1`, or `DELETE /posts/1`.

 The module allows other operations to be done on the database such as: